fatimacasau/spring-boot-example/README.md

 # spring-boot-example
-Simple API REST with Spring Boot.
-Sample code used in SpringIO15
+Simple API REST with Spring Boot and testing with Spock Framework.